Is "Or" Capitalized in a Title?

 Always check the specific guidelines of the style you are following for any exceptions or updates to these rules.

-When you write your next title, remember that small words like ‘or’ don’t usually get a capital letter in title case, unless they’re the first or last word.
-Whether it’s Chicago, MLA, APA, or AP style, this rule applies.
+When you write your next title, remember that small words like 'or' don't usually get a capital letter in title case, unless they're the first or last word.
+Whether it's Chicago, MLA, APA, or AP style, this rule applies.
 So, keep that in mind for your titles to look polished and professional.
-Stick to capitalizing longer words and main words to make your titles pop.
-Thanks for reading and here’s to writing titles that shine!
+Stick to capitalizing longer words and main words to make your titles pop. and here's to writing titles that shine!